stackhpc/ansible-collection-openstack/roles/os_flavors/README.md

 may contain 'ephemeral', 'flavorid', 'rxtx_factor' and 'swap' items.
 Optionally, the dict may also contain an item 'extra_specs', which is a dict of metadata to attach to the flavor object.

+`is_public` is a mandatory parameter when mapping flavor to project.
+Non public flavor can't be mapped.
+However there is possibility to create flavor which is private and not mapped to any project.
+Only 'true' and 'false' are allowed here.

+`project` list of project to which flavor should be mapped.
+In other
+words: this flavor will be visible and usable only in said project.
+It is a dict, withpossible one element.

 Dependencies
 ------------